Machine learning-based conditional mean filter: a generalization of the ensemble Kalman filter for nonlinear data assimilation: Numerical experiments: results and discussion

-\paragraph{Lorenz-96 system} The L96 model is an idealized model of a one-dimensional latitude band of the Earth's atmosphere \cite{lorenz1996predictability}.
-The system is defined using a set of ODEs over the periodic domain of a 40\textit{th}-dimensional state vector, $\vq = [q_1,q_2, \dots, q_{n}]$ with $n = 40$:
+The L96 model is an idealized model of a one-dimensional latitude band of the Earth's atmosphere~\cite{lorenz1996predictability}.
+The system is defined using a set of ODEs over the periodic domain of a 40-dimensional state vector, $\cvq = [\cq_1,\cq_2, \dots, \cq_{n}]^{\top}$ with $n = 40$:

-where $q_0 = q_n$, $q_{-1} = q_{n-1}$, and $F$ is the forcing constant.
-We select $F=8$, which is known to cause a chaotic behavior.
+where $\cq_0 = \cq_n$, $\cq_{-1} = \cq_{n-1}$, and $\const{F}$ is the forcing constant.
+We select $\const{F}=8$, which is known to cause a chaotic behavior.